Kristin is a dog agility instructor and competitor with 20 years in the sport.

 As these studies continue to release information on the emotional lives of our dogs, it will throw light on how we train.
 I believe we will begin to see a much stronger push toward positive training, and even the positive methods we now use may become drastically different in the few decades ahead.

 These studies may well prove that harsh training methods such as shock collars indeed carry a higher punishment price tag than their proponents believe.
-We will begin to see that dogs—who appear to feel emotions similar to how humans do based on Burns' initial studies—suffer more under harsh training methods than we originally thought.
+We will begin to see that dogs—who appear to feel emotions similar to humans based on Berns' initial studies—suffer more under harsh training methods than we originally thought.

-On the plus side, we will also learn what positive training methods light up the dogs' brains and encourage faster training and communication between the human/canine species.
-This information will be able to further positive training methods and make the training process more fun and smooth for both the dog and their handler.
+On the plus side, we will also learn what positive training methods light up the dogs' brains and encourage faster training and communication between humans and canines.
+This information will be able to further positive training methods and make the training process more fun for both the dog and their handler.
 We may be able to discover currently unknown, exciting methods to make positive training an even more powerful tool than it already is.
-These breakthroughs may also help those still using punishment based methods feel more comfortable about leaving those methods behind for the potentially newer, scientifically proven positive breakthroughs.
+These breakthroughs may also help those still using punishment-based methods feel more comfortable about leaving those methods behind for the potentially newer, scientifically proven positive breakthroughs.

 The Agility Dog and the MRI Studies

-It will be very exciting to watch as this new technology changes how we train our dogs.
+It will be very exciting to watch as this new technology changes.
 We may well be on the brink of a new era in dog training, leaving behind the old "break the will" training methods of the late 1800s for good.